openebs/zfs-localpv/README.md

 ```

 After the deployment of the application, we can go to the node and see that the zfs volume is being used
-by the application for reading/writting the data and space is consumed form the ZFS pool.
+by the application for reading/writting the data and space is consumed from the ZFS pool.

 Also we can check the kubernetes resource for the corresponding zfs volume